Sept. 7, 2018 Update: No Longer Working with Individual Cis Men.

 You might want to know what it will be like to work on sexual problems with a professional sex counselor and hypnotist.
 So this letter will tell you a little about what to expect.
-Be assured that my office (including my HIPPA-secure online office) is a sex-and-pleasure-positive, no-shame zone.
+Be assured that my office is a sex-and-pleasure-positive, no-shame zone.

 Here are some things you’ll want to know in advance: